Scriptifer/Linactux/README.md

 Switch from Windows to Linux without a USB.

+This has only been tested on a Windows VM and not on bare metal!

 # Instructions - Windows
 1. Download an ISO for your preferred Linux distribution.
 2. Download Python for Windows if you haven't already.